 Finally, Suited Blocker hands are things like A5s and AJs.
 We prefer to have an ace here because removing AA from the deck is the main objective when bluff-shoving.
 These hands also have reasonable equity against the [QQ+, AK] coming in at around 32%.

 My final advice on defending against avid 4-bettors is that it is not your hand that needs to hit a certain defence frequency, but your range.
 It is perfectly okay to fold AJo to a 4-bet every time, even when Villain is aggressive.
-Only your range can be exploited, not your hand, for he doesn’t know what you have!
+Only your range can be exploited, not your hand, for they don’t know what you have!